bio4j/angulillos/docs/src/main/java/com/ohnosequences/typedGraphs/Element.java.md

 ```

 A typed Element.
-Base class for both Nodes and Relationships; essentially they only have
+Base class for both `Node`s and `Relationship`s; essentially they only have

 1. their type
 2. and properties